Taxation in Finland: Collection of taxes on earned income

-The Tax Administration collects income taxes from each paycheck, and then pays the difference between tax liability and taxes paid as tax rebate or collects as tax arrears afterward.
+The withholding percentage is rounded up to the nearest 0.5 percentage points.
+After the fiscal year (calendar year) has ended, the administration pays the difference between tax liability and withheld taxes as a rebate or collects as tax arrears afterward.
 The decision is sent to the taxpayer between May and October the following year.
 Tax rebates, if any, are typically paid approximately two months following.
-The employer is responsible for choosing the pension insurance company; the employee has no say.
-The pensions of public sector employers are handled by the dedicated agency Keva.